 About 32 percent of the budget came via the Dingell-Robertson Act fund.
 Minnesota State Lottery revenues accounted for 12 percent.
 The clean water, water recreation, special revenue, and gift funds rounded out the remaining 4-plus percent of operating budget revenues.

 "I think what most anglers want to know is whether their license dollars are being spent on fishing-related activities," said Peterson.
 "The answer is yes.
 This fact is confirmed regularly through legislative audits, federal audits, and a full review of our books each year by a citizen oversight committee."

 It's satisfying to know that every bit of your license dollar goes to pay for lake and river surveys, fish stocking and hatchery programs, stream habitat improvements, educational programs, conservation officer budgets, infrastructure, and outreach programs.

 Sportsmen and women contribute even more

 Despite opinion pieces to the contrary, hunters and anglers do indeed support the majority of wildlife conservation programs in America.
-But all groups, hunters and non-hunters, anglers and non-anglers, consumptive users and non-consumptive users alike, should be welcome to the conservation funding table.
+But all outdoor recreation groups, hunters and non-hunters, anglers and non-anglers, consumptive users and non-consumptive users alike, should be welcome to the conservation funding table.